 Guided Tours & Special Programs

-The Clem Miller Environmental Education Center staff provide teachers and group leaders with the resources and information they need to create an impactful program.
-In addition, the National Park Service and Point Reyes National Seashore Association offer field trips, tours and programs led by biologists and field educators.
+The Clem Miller Environmental Education Center staff provide teachers and group leaders with the support, assistance, and information they need to create an impactful program.
+In addition, the National Park Service, Point Reyes National Seashore Association, and our educational partners offer field trips, tours and programs led by biologists, naturalists, and expert field educators.

 Science at the Seashore: Hands-On Science Education Programs for Middle & High School Students